34j/ZoomCloser/README.md

 ## License notes

 Note that the code in this repository is MIT licensed, but some dependencies are not MIT licensed.

+## Contributing

+Due to the reduced demand for online conferencing, this project will no longer be maintained.